LoyolaChicagoBooks/scalaworkshop/source/cs2.rst

    scala> toInteger("35")
    res1: scala.util.Try[Int] = Success(35)

-Then you can use ``getOrElse`` to process the wrapped ``Try`` value and, if the wrapped value represents failure, return the given default value (as you see above when we tried to validate the string "blah").
+Then you can use ``getOrElse`` to process the enclosed value and, if the ``Try`` value represents failure, return the given default value (as you see above when we tried to validate the string "blah").

 .. code-block:: scala